soundpress/RulesOfNYC/docs/c47/index.rst

       - Yes
     * - Expired Foreign Passport
       - Foreign passport that is machine readable and has expired no more than three years prior to the date submitted
       - Yes
       - 2
       - Yes
+    * - Expired IDNYC Card
+      - IDNYC Card that has expired less than three years before the date submitted but is outside the renewal period.
+      - Yes
+      - 2
+      - Yes